darktasevski/CompSci/Math/geometry.md

 V = S^3
 $$

-If you know the volume of a cube you can determine the length of the sides by calculating the cube root.
+If you know the volume of a cube, you can determine the length of the sides by calculating the cube root.

 $$
 \sqrt[3]{S^3}